TizianoCitro/CallThePolice/README.md

 Unlike when using virtual machines, Docker containers use the same Linux kernel as the system that they're running on, which results in a significant performance boost.

-Docker is used in the architecture to deploy the function in an application container and each of the functions is a Docker container that is listening on a socket port and can be invoked by any of the configurable triggers.
+Docker is used in the architecture to deploy functions in application containers and each of the functions is a Docker container that is listening on a socket port and can be invoked by any of the configurable triggers.

 ## How to use